 8. “Practice English”

 Sometimes some people simply approach you to chat.
-They want to improve their English, they say however they maybe using this as bait to pull another common travel scam on you.
-Although some may be honest, others will tell you a horribly sad story and then beg you to help them financially.
+They say they want to improve their English.
+They might be using this as bait to pull another common travel scam on you.
+Although some may be honest, others will tell you a sob story and then beg you to help them financially.
 (Seen in Mexico.)

-Others will use this technique to coax you and make you fall into the trap at other travel scams especially # 7 …
+Others will use this technique to coax you and make you fall into their trap and then pull another scam on you.
+This next one is part of them.

 7. $100 Beer